Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 The simplest collection is the list.
 You can access items in a list by index or by slice, which returns a sublist.
+In the example above, you can see the slices have a colon in them.
 Remember, to get an item at the BEGINNING of the list you use 0 as the index.
 To access the last item in a list, you can either use the length of the list - 1 or simply -1 as the index.
+For slices, the number to the left of the colon is the starting index.
+If omitted, it is the beginning of the collection.
+The number to the right is the end index plus 1.
+The right side does *not* start with 0!

 {{ codeblock(fn="collections_item_access_2", lc="py") }}